DISTORTEC/distortos/README.md

 - fully preemptive
 - round-robin and FIFO scheduling
-- all basic primitives aim for maximum compatibility with <pthread.h> from POSIX, thread support library from C++11 and other established standards
+- all basic primitives aim for maximum compatibility with POSIX, thread support library from C++11 and other established standards
 - POSIX pthread implementation
 - support for various mutex types (normal, error-checking, recursive) and mutex protocols (normal, priority inheritance, priority protection)